Lochnivar/ashverse/analysis/military/grant-final-gamble-battle-analysis-2025-12-05.md

 **Grant's Tactics:**
 - Desperate frontal assaults (no time for finesse)
 - Upton's assault columns (tactical innovation, but untested at this scale)
-- Warren's V Corps leading the assault (bitter, but professional)
+- Griffin's V Corps leading the assault (reliable, coordinates better than Warren would have)
 - Chamberlain's 20th Maine in the thick of it (Little Round Top hero, now desperate)

 **Longstreet's Tactics:**